au190/au190_myEsp/help.md

 -----------   Power   -----------

-- Power can be 0, 1 , ON, OFF
+- Power can be 0, 1 ,ON, OFF, toggle
 - msg can be (POWER0 -> POWER16)
+- toggle = if power state is ON switch to OFF and vice versa
 ----------------------------
 Get the Power status
 cmnd/ws/POWER7